somerqndomdev/PrankWare/README.md

 4. And watch them freak out!

 # Disclamer!
-- PrankWare is only available on windows, mac, and linux
+- PrankWare is only available on windows
 - PrankWare is not a virus it simply emulates the feeling of a virus by using things like Tkinter to make fake gui pop ups and more!
 - PrankWare deletes all the old realeases when a new one comes out.
 The old realeases are put as seperate files from the actual realease tab
 # pranks we are adding